Category: Art

 The Experience Stack

-• Emotion: motion, timing, interaction feedback
+2. Emotion: motion, timing, and interaction feedback

-• Continuity: design tokens, data-informed iteration, maintainable systems
+4. Continuity: tokens, iteration, and maintainable systems

-That’s where I want to be.
+That’s where I want to stay —

-Between the art and the algorithm.
+somewhere between the art and the codebase,

 • During holiday break I discovered TouchDesigner